Geonovum/KP-APIs/Werkgroep API strategie/Designrules v1.0.md

 2. Treat the operation as a sub-resource.
 For example, mark an application by `PUT /aanvragen/12/markeringen` and remove a mark by `DELETE /aanvragen/12/markeringen`.
 To fully follow the REST principles, also provide the `GET` operation for this sub-resource.

 3. Sometimes there is no logical way to link an operation to an existing resource.
-An example of this kind of operations is a search across multiple resources.
-This operation cannot be assigned to anyone specific resource.
-In this case, the creation of an independent service endpoint `/_zoek` is the most obvious solution.
-Use the imperative mood of a verb to distinguish these endpoints from *genuine*  endpoints that use the indicative mood of a verb.
+An example of such an operation is a search across multiple resources.
+This operation cannot be assigned to any specific resource.
+In this case, the creation of an independent service endpoint is the most obvious solution.
+Use the imperative mood of a verb, maybe even prefix it with a underscore, to distinguish these endpoints from dedicated resource endpoints.
+For example: `/search` or `/_search`.

 The Dutch API strategy prefers approach 2 and 3.